 Inventories: Inventories consist of bunkers and lubricants owned by the Company remaining on board the vessels at the end of each reporting period, which are stated at the lower of cost and net realizable value.
 Cost is determined using the first-in, first-out method.
-Inventories consist of \$3,863 and \$11,649 of bunkers and of \$4,790 and \$5,674 of lubricants as of December 31, 2021 and 2022, respectively.
+Inventories consist of \$11,649 and \$11,020 of bunkers and of \$5,674 and \$5,632 of lubricants as of December 31, 2022 and 2023, respectively.

-Vessels, Net: Vessels are stated at their cost, which consists of the contracted purchase price and any direct material expenses incurred upon acquisition (including improvements, on-site supervision expenses and financing costs incurred during the construction period for vessels under construction, commissions paid, delivery expenses and other expenditures to prepare the vessel for her initial voyage), less accumulated depreciation and impairment, if any.
+Vessels.
+Net: Vessels are stated at their cost, which consists of the contracted purchase price and any direct material expenses incurred upon acquisition (including improvements, on-site supervision expenses and financing costs incurred during the construction period for vessels under construction, commissions paid, delivery expenses and other expenditures to prepare the vessel for her initial voyage), less accumulated depreciation and impairment, if any.
 Certain subsequent expenditures for conversions, major improvements and regulatory requirements are also capitalized if it is determined that they appreciably extend the life, increase the earning capacity or improve the efficiency or safety of the vessels.

 Vessels' Depreciation: Depreciation is computed using the straight-line method over the estimated useful life of the vessels, after considering the estimated residual value.
 The Company estimates the useful life of its vessels to be 25 years from the date of initial delivery from the shipyard.
 Second-hand vessels are depreciated from the date they become available for use through their remaining estimated useful life.
 Effective January 1, 2022, we changed the estimate of vessels' residual value, from a scrap rate of \$182 per light weight ton to \$375 per light weight ton.
-The Net Income for the year ended December 31, 2022 would have been \$163,910 if there was no change in the estimated scrap value, representing a \$8,644 reduction to the net income, and the basic and diluted net earnings per share for the year ended December 31, 2022, would have been \$1.28 per share and \$1.28 per share, respectively, if there was no change in the estimated scrap value, representing a \$0.08 and \$0.08 reduction to the basic and diluted net earnings per share, respectively.

-Accounting for Special Survey and Drydocking Costs: Special survey and drydocking costs are expensed in the period incurred and are included in vessel operating expenses in the accompanying consolidated statements of operations.
+Accounting for Special Survey and Drydocking Costs: Special survey and drydocking costs are expensed in the period incurred and are included in vessel operating expenses in the accompanying consolidated statements of income.

-Repairs and Maintenance: Repair and maintenance expenses, including overhauling and underwater inspection expenses, are expensed when incurred and are included in vessel operating expenses in the accompanying consolidated statements of operations.
+Repairs and Maintenance: Repair and maintenance expenses, including overhauling and underwater inspection expenses, are expensed when incurred and are included in vessel operating expenses in the accompanying consolidated statements of income.

 Impairment of Vessels: The Company follows the Accounting Standards Codification ("ASC") Subtopic 360-10, "Property, Plant and Equipment" ("ASC 360-10"), which requires impairment losses to be recorded on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than their carrying amounts.
-If indicators of impairment are present, the Company performs an analysis of the anticipated undiscounted future net cash flows of the related long-lived vessels.
+If indicators of impairment are present, the Company performs an analysis of the anticipated undiscounted future net cash flows of the related vessels.
 Various factors including anticipated future charter rates, estimated scrap values, future drydocking costs and estimated voyage and vessel operating costs are included in this analysis.
-If the carrying value of the related vessel exceeds the undiscounted cash flows, the carrying value is reduced to its estimated fair value and the difference is recorded as an impairment loss in the consolidated statements of operations.
+If the carrying value of the related vessel exceeds the undiscounted cash flows, the carrying value is reduced to its estimated fair value and the difference is recorded as an impairment loss in the consolidated statements of income.